-What about for material that hasn’t been digitized yet?
-Scanners in the Digital Humanities Lab may be used for the purposes of creating digital corpora for mining purposes (rather than for textual preservation or personal archives).
-To that end, Yale scholars may use specialized equipment in the lab to transform physical materials, such as books and microfilm, into digitally-actionable research objects.
-These scanners require training and are only to be used for digital humanities projects actively underway.
-For all-purpose scanning, researchers may use the machines in the Nave of Sterling Memorial Library or in the lower level of Bass Library.
+What about material that hasn’t been digitized yet?
+The Digital Humanities Lab can provide tools for the creation of digital corpora for text and data mining purposes (rather than for preservation or personal archives) to researchers with current DHLab awards.
+For longer duration or all-purpose scanning, researchers may use the machines in the Nave of Sterling Memorial Library or in the lower level of Bass Library.

 Digital humanities is a robust, rapidly developing area of research and teaching.
 To read the latest, stop by the DHLab and browse our collection of desk copies.
 The collection includes theoretical books, as well as ones that teach specific coding skills.
 For a complete listing of what we have, visit our LibraryThing page.
 If there is a book you need that you can’t get, contact the DHLab to see if we could order a copy.

 Also, to help collate resources for reading up on past and current methods and inquiries in digital humanities, we’ve created a collaborative Yale Digital Humanities Lab Zotero account.
 The site contains links to DH blogs, projects, tools, and syllabi.